mubin6th/charcoal/README.md

 Currently the theme is only available for Neovim.
 The [echasnovski/mini.nvim](https://github.com/echasnovski/mini.nvim) plugin set is used for this colorscheme.
 There is currently only dark version (light is comming soon) of the colorscheme.
-Install it from [here].
+Install charcoal dark from [here](https://github.com/mubin6th/charcoal/blob/master/charcoal_dark.lua).

 ## Contribute
 Currently, there are no accent color to the theme.
 I would like to add accent colors as